-As required by Nebraska statute, LES maintains an IBNR (Incurred But Not Reported) claims reserve which is actuarially determined, the balance of which was \$459,000 and \$383,000 at December 31, 2013 and 2012, respectively.
+As required by Nebraska statute, LES maintains an Incurred But Not Reported (IBNR) claims reserve which is actuarially determined.
+The balance of the IBNR reserve was \$508,000 and \$496,000 at December 31, 2015 and 2014, respectively.
 LES established two separate bank accounts for the self-funded employee health and dental insurance plan reserves to ensure compliance with statutory requirements.
 Although not required by the statute, LES maintains excess insurance that limits the total claims liability for each plan year to not more than 125% of the expected claims liability, up to an annual aggregate maximum of \$1,000,000.
-Total accrual and payment history is shown below (Dollars in thousands):